Tonsai bay seen from the mambo bungalow area

 Thailand is an amazing place with enough brilliant limestone sport climbing to last a lifetime.
 But the things we love about this place (the beautiful ocean, the clear blue sky) create an atmosphere that is not suitable for stainless steel climbing hardware.
 Currently there is a push to equip every route in southern Thailand with Titanium Glue In bolts.

 The rebolting process is ongoing and never-ending.
-It is a struggle every year to raise funds for new hardware.
-The Titanium bolts and Hilti glue that must be used equal out to about $17 PER BOLT!
-Thats over $200 PER ROUTE!
+The effort is now led by the well-organized and hard-working Thaitanium Project that sources its bolts from Titan Climbing.
 Many people have put in their own time and money.
 If you climb here you owe it to the local community to make a donation.
 They have worked for over a decade now and you owe your life to them... literally!

 To my knowledge, King's new 2011 7th Ed. guidebook is the most up to date and accurate in terms of documenting the status of the bolts in Tonsai and Railey.
 King uses a "T" on the route topos to show where Titanium has been used.
 All proceeds from book sales go to rebolting Railay and Tonsai.
 Apparently, you can order the book from King Climbers for 1,050 Baht (or US equivalent) at email@example.com (specify # of books needed and your address).